leelabsg/META_SAIGE/UKB_AllofUS Meta-analysis.md

 ## Summary statistics generation from each cohort
 - input files description
 1. UKB GWAS summary information

    Genotypes required for generation of the following information can be acquired from [UKBiobank RAP](https://ukbiobank.dnanexus.com/).
    - Single-variant Level GWAS
    - Sparse LD Matrix Generation
-2. AllofUS summary information
+3. AllofUS summary information

-   For help in using workbench and dsub commands, please refer to snippets and sample workspace provided by AllofUS
+   For general help in using workbench and dsub commands, please refer to snippets and sample workspace provided by AllofUS workbench.
+   Following is the detailed process on each step of SAIGE and META-SAIGE.

+- Helper file for running batch jobs in AllofUS dsub.
 ```
 %%writefile ~/aou_dsub.bash